Jim Delany will 'pass the baton' as Big Ten commissioner in 2020. Could Northwestern’s Jim Phillips succeed him?

 When he reminded them news would break Monday regarding his retirement as Big Ten commissioner, Kitty talked some smack: “You’ve got no juice left!”

-Delany, a staff attorney for the North Carolina Justice Department in the mid-1970s, loves a good verbal scrap as much as anyone alive.
+Delany, a staff attorney for the North Carolina Department of Justice in the mid-1970s, loves a good verbal scrap as much as anyone alive.

 “I always have juice left,” he retorted.